Dehleez (1981 TV series)

-Dehleez is a 1981 Pakistani television series which aired on PTV.
+Dehleez is a 1981 Pakistani television series which aired on PTV from Lahore center.

 Written by Amjad Islam Amjad, it featured Roohi Bano, Mahboob Alam, Uzma Gillani and Tahira Naqvi among others.
 The serial was directed by Yawar Hayat Khan and assisted by Qambar Ali Shah, Kunwar Aftab Ahmed and Nusrat Thakur.
 Dehleez is one of the famous PTV dramas, still remembered for its storyline and star cast.
 The drama is considered a cult classic and one of the rarest gems of PTV.
 It was re-aired on the 50th anniversary of PTV in 2014.